BenUzan/powerbi-ngokaf-trans-project/readme.md

 ## Summary

 This decision-making project was initiated as part of our end-of-study project (TFC) in the Information Systems Management degree [^1].
-The aim was to provide the decision-making sphere with a dashboard (designed using the **GIMSI®** method [^2]) with a view to building customer loyalty in the goods and passenger transport sector.
+The aim was to provide the decision-making sphere with a dashboard (designed using the **GIMSI® Method** [^2]) with a view to building customer loyalty in the goods and passenger transport sector.

 This project is based on several data, the most important of which are :

-- Customer opinions on the services offered
+- Customer reviews on the services offered
 - Customer geolocation
 - Customers' bus routes